 “Release him now or die in his adolescent form.”
 Caroline’s stern voice gave her the strength to face whatever the outcome would be if something went wrong.
 She knew she crossed the line in caring for and disciplining her disruptive son.
 There was no turning back now.

 Martin, sipping on a martini with Barbara, the host of the party, continued small talk until he spotted his wife, with their son coming from an off-limits part of the house.
 “Go have fun with the other kids,” Caroline told Henry, who was already making his way over to Patty and her friend Susan.

-“God had nothing to do with that thing,” Martin said, holding his wife’s hand.
+“God had nothing to do with that thing from what you told me,” Martin said, holding his wife’s hand.
 Are you hungry?

 “Starved,” she said, relieved the 9-year ordeal was over.
-They watched Henry as he socialized with the teen girls without the dark cloud that seemed to be over his head most of the time.
+They watched Henry as he socialized with the teen girls without incident.

 Just then Susan, Patty’s best friend, poured juice on her new laptop.
 Susan then tried to scratch Patty’s face too, but Henry made her stop.
 Through tears Patty tried to get the computer working again, but the damage was done.
 All adult eyes focused on Henry as the culprit, until a tearful Patty told everyone that Susan was the one that caused the damage.